Redblueflame/rfcs/rfc/xxxx-experimental-features.md

 - This RFC depends mainly on the gradle plugin system, with the compile time checking of features.
 Until then, this RFC could stay as unimplemented until then.
 - How to do a file level feature selection?
 Attributes doesn't work on there.
+- Do we add a smaller deprecation policy on the most used features?

 # Expected Response

-This change would be welcome, as it allows to use new features and give feedback to it before it's too late, and allows to bypass all deprecation policies
+This change would be welcome, as it allows to use new features and give feedback to it before it's too late, as it allows to bypass all deprecation policies.